-Figuring out which whey protein is the best really comes down to your own definition of what “best” means to you.
-But even if you know what factors are most important to you, it can still be extremely difficult to decide which whey protein is best for you.
+But even if you know what factors are most important to you, it can still be extremely difficult to find the best one.

 What criteria is that?